Shimba

 Kenya

-Shimba Hills National Park; Shimba
+Shimba Hills National Park is close

-33 km South West from Mombasa (near Kwale Town).
-This
+hilly plateau situated at 33 km South West from Mombasa

-pristine wonderland of rolling Meadows and forests
+(near Kwale Town).
+This pristine wonderland of rolling

-of giant primeval trees harbors a wide variety of
+Meadows and forests of giant primeval trees harbors

-wildlife, including some 500 elephant that favor the
+a wide variety of wildlife, including some 500 elephant

-refreshing fruit of the borassus palm.
+that favor the refreshing fruit of the borassus palm.

 There